Nieuw-Herlaer Castle: Institute for the deaf (1840–1910)

 On 2 October 1840 Nieuw-Herlaer became the Catholic institute for the deaf-mute Instituut voor Doven.
 At first it had 40 pupils.
 Soon it was expanded with classrooms, laundry house, and bakery for sacramental bread.
 After a new huge building in Sint-Michielsgestel had been completed in 1910, the institute left Nieuw-Herlaer.

 Nieuw-Herlaer becomes a convent

 Multiple nunneries then came to the building.
 In 1911 came the French Benedictine sisters from Jouarre Abbey, fleeing the secularization policy in France.
 The name of the seminary now changed to Nieuw-Herlaer Abbey.
 In 1919 the French nuns went back to France, and an Austrian order moved in.
 In 1921 they housed 50 Hungarian children, and in general, the Austrian nuns were busy in nursing.
 Later there were religious students from Tilburg.
-From 1926–1954 the Society of African Missionaries from Cadier en Keer was housed at Nieuw-Herlaer.
+From 1926 to 1954 the Society of African Missionaries from Cadier en Keer was housed at Nieuw-Herlaer.